sportdb/fifa/README.md

-The World's Football Association / Governing Body uses its own country list and (three-letter²) codes - see the [List of FIFA country codes @ Wikipedia](https://en.wikipedia.org/wiki/List_of_FIFA_country_codes) or the [`countries.txt`](https://github.com/sportdb/football.db/blob/master/fifa/config/countries.txt) list shipping with this library.
+The World's Football Association / Governing Body uses its own country list and (three-letter²) codes - see the [List of FIFA country codes @ Wikipedia](https://en.wikipedia.org/wiki/List_of_FIFA_country_codes) or the [built-in country datafiles (in .txt)](https://github.com/sportdb/football.db/blob/master/fifa/config) shipping with this library.

 Trivia - The FIFA member list includes 211 countries (in 2019) while the United Nations (UN) member list only includes 193 countries.